ryangball/nice-updater/README.md

 This methodology also allows you to change the identifier from com.github.ryangball.nice_updater to whatever you want, and all other files will get updated with the new identifier at build time.

-Whether you choose to [build](https://github.com/ryangball/nice-updater#build-the-project-into-a-pkg) it yourself, or use the latest [release](https://github.com/ryangball/nice-updater/releases/latest) (after 1.0.3), you can customize nice-updater by modifying the values of the following keys in the main preference file:
+Whether you choose to [build](https://github.com/ryangball/nice-updater#build-the-project-into-a-pkg) it yourself, or use the latest [release](https://github.com/ryangball/nice-updater/releases/latest) (after 1.0.3), you can customize nice-updater even after installation of the .pkg by modifying the values of the following keys in the main preference file:

 | Key | Type | Description |
 | --- | --- | --- |